richard-vh/nifi-hol/step-by-step-guides/Section 1: Overview of Cloudera DataFlow.md

 If all is good then we're ready to get on with using Iceberg across the Data Lifecycle!!!

 ## Lab 1.
-Streaming Data Ingestion to Iceberg using Cloudera Data Flow
+Overview of the Cloudera Data Flow Service

 ### Overview of the Cloudera Data Flow Service